Written by Deborah Kennard, Founder of Personal Transformation Institute.

 In this way, a resource isn’t always something we commonly think of as healthy or positive.
 For example, isolation can be a resource, even though loneliness is painful for some.
 This is because when it comes down to a choice between maximizing safety and maximizing connection, the need for safety wins out over the need for connection.
 The risk of loss or betrayal often overrides the need for intimacy or connection and so isolation becomes a resource that maximizes safety.

-We use the concept of the Answer (the idea that an attachment pattern develops as an adaptation to early experiences –combined with the natural tendencies of our genetic DNA– that helps us maximize safety and connect) to understand the client’s current resources, as well as their attachment patterns and strength.
+We use the concept of the Answer (the idea that an attachment pattern develops as an adaptation to early experiences –combined with the natural tendencies of our genetic DNA– that helps us maximize safety and connection) to understand the client’s current resources, as well as their attachment patterns and strength.
 We offer the client tools to explore their patterns and bring more awareness to their current strengths and resources.
 The tools we offer to explore a client’s Answer must be guided by the principles of mindfulness, nonviolence, and present moment experience because we are essentially looking at the client’s “defense.”